1. Output information

 Uses and users

-Externally, the Bank of England (BoE), HM Treasury (HMT) and business economists at City institutions regard the PPIs as a measure of current inflationary process in the overall economy.
-The Department for Business, Innovation and Skills (BIS), HM Revenue and Customs (HMRC) and industrial economists also use PPIs for monitoring price pressures in sub-sectors of UK industry.
+Externally, the Bank of England (BoE), HM Treasury (HMT) and business economists at City institutions use the PPIs as a measure of inflation in the economy.
+The Department for Business and Trade (DBT), HM Revenue and Customs (HMRC) and industrial economists also use PPIs for monitoring price pressures in subsectors of UK industry.

-Commercial customers, including the Ministry of Defence (MoD) and its suppliers, use the indices as an impartial measure of prices for contractual purposes and for comparing their own patterns of purchases and sales.
-The PPIs are also used to produce industry specific indices for use in contract escalation.
-For example, the British Electrotechnical and Allied Manufacturers Association (Beama) and the Building Cost Information Service (BCIS) produce bespoke indices for their members for electrical engineering and construction industries respectively.
+The Ministry of Defence (MoD), private companies and industrial bodies also use the indices as an impartial measure of prices for contractual purposes and for comparing their own patterns of purchases and sales.
+For example, the British Electrotechnical and Allied Manufacturers Association (BEAMA) and the Building Cost Information Service (BCIS) use PPIs to produce bespoke indices for their members for electrical engineering and construction industries, respectively.

 Strengths and limitations